Ez-Minecraft/EzDonutDiscord/README.md

 ## Support

-Use your issue tracker or project page for bug reports, support, and suggestions.
+Use the [issue tracker](https://github.com/Ez-Minecraft/EzDonutDiscord/issues) for bug reports, support, and suggestions.